openSUSE/news-o-o/_posts/2013-04-15-about-armv7-progress-and-arming-for-aarch64-and.markdown

 [gallery ids="15837,15796"]

 **Unsupported Hardware**
-For those that have hardware that isnâ€™t currently enabled by openSUSE, a root filesystem is provided to enable hardware bring up.
+For those that have hardware that isn’t currently enabled by openSUSE, a root filesystem is provided to enable hardware bring up.
 This is offered for both JeOS minimal command line and XFCE graphical environments.

 ### Getting openSUSE for ARMv7

-For more information on how to get involved with openSUSE on ARM please see the [ARM Portal](â€http://en.opensuse.org/Portal:ARMâ€).
+For more information on how to get involved with openSUSE on ARM please see the [ARM Portal](”http://en.opensuse.org/Portal:ARM”).

 ## Status of openSUSE 12.3 for ARM 64bit

 As also announced with openSUSE 12.3, there are images for openSUSE 12.3 available for AArch64.
 These are of an experimental nature - we don't continuously update them and are very interested in feedback about them.
 We provide over 5700 packages readily built for AArch64, which means openSUSE currently provides the biggest software pool for AArch64, including Java, Python, Perl, PHP and related packages.
-All builds are done on [ARMâ€™s Foundation Model](http://www.arm.com/products/tools/models/fast-models/foundation-model.php), which provides a system emulation on x86_64 Linux systems, however not in the most performing way.
+All builds are done on [ARM’s Foundation Model](http://www.arm.com/products/tools/models/fast-models/foundation-model.php), which provides a system emulation on x86_64 Linux systems, however not in the most performing way.

 SUSE has temporarily assigned some significant internal computing resources to the ARM compile jobs, allowing the team to massively parallelize and automate the builds within the Open Build Service for all the packages and finish an initial build within a few weeks.
 Since then, a team of contributors is working on continuously fixing portability issues and enabling new packages to be built.